-(Clockwise from left) Intake duct and inline fan; Wind turbine with ogive; Redesigned exhaust stack funnel. collection involves measurements of flow velocity (volumetric flux), dynamic pressure, power consumed by the fan and power generated by the turbine.
+(Clockwise from left) Intake duct and inline fan; Wind turbine with ogive; Redesigned exhaust stack funnel.

+velocity (volumetric flux), dynamic pressure, power consumed by the fan and power generated by the turbine.
 The analyzed data has been extrapolated to the real system to estimate the energy savings and returns on investment, if the design were to be implemented in the industrial context.

-Mechanical Design of a Hybrid, Low Aerodynamic Loss Upright Bagless Vacuum Cleaner TEAM MEMBERS:
+Mechanical Design of a Hybrid, Low Aerodynamic Loss Upright Bagless Vacuum Cleaner

-McArthur Gill Tyler Ritrovato Suzie Ward, ChE Judson Keel Aliya Azman Reny Abdullah Ahmad Abdul Manan Clayton Carson ADVISERS:
+McArthur Gill Tyler Ritrovato Suzie Ward, ChE Judson Keel Aliya Azman Reny Abdullah Ahmad Abdul Manan Clayton Carson

-Haoxiang Luo, Assistant Professor of Mechanical Engineering
+Haoxiang Luo, Assistant Professor of Mechanical Engineering Alok Majumdar, Aerospace

-Alok Majumdar, Aerospace Technologist
+Technologist

-CLIENTS:
+CLIENTS: Oreck

-Oreck NASA
+NASA

-Project Description Oreck Corporation is a major manufacturer of vacuum cleaners, steam mops, air purifiers and other cleaning products used throughout the United States and Canada.
-A key priority for Oreck is the development of vacuums that make cleaning simpler, faster and more convenient.
+Oreck Corporation is a major manufacturer of vacuum cleaners. steam mops, air purifiers and other cleaning products used throughout the United States and Canada.
+A key priority for Oreck is the development of vacuums that make cleaning simthree initial design challenges.

 Vanderbilt University has partnered with Oreck to assist in the development of a next generation bagless upright vacuum cleaner.
 Our design team was tasked to engineer a more efficient internal airflow path, an improved dirt agitation system and a dust compaction system.
-By developing these systems for potential incorporation into Oreck vacuum cleaners, our team hopes to improve the performance of future products.
-In order to approach these three problems, we're also partnering with NASA, using NASA developed computational fluid dynamics (CFD) software to aid in the design process.
-Through CFD testing the team was able to simulate and optimize various internal airflow path configurations before settling on a final design for construction and experimental testing.
-CFD testing was also applied to ensure the performance of the dirt agitation system and dust compaction system.
-By coupling CFD and experimental testing, we were able to produce effective solutions for each of the three initial design challenges.
-Aerowing Maintenance Rack TEAM MEMBERS:
+By to improve the performance of future products.

+Aerowing Maintenance Rack

-Robert Senseman Matt McLaughlin Izzat Mukhlis Syun Asha'ari ADVISER:
+Robert Senseman Matt McLaughlin Izzat Mukhlis Syun Asha'ari

-Jason Valentine, Assistant Professor of Mechanical Engineering CLIENT:
+Jason Valentine, Assistant Professor of Mechanical Engineering